 - when moving down, take the pelvis back and knees to the sides;

 - try to place the belly between the thighs;

-- make a pause in the squat to perform a balanced position.
+- make a pause in the squat to feel a balanced position.

-This progression is final.
+This progression is almost final.
 The athlete slowly takes the starting position and lowers the PVC to the middle of the shin.
 When moving down, the pelvis is retracted and the knees are apart.
 The shoulders cover the PVC in the starting position and during the whole movement trajectory.
-After hitting the athlete directs the elbows up and performs the entire progression in a full squat.
+After the explosion, the athlete directs the elbows up and performs the entire progression in a full squat.

 TRAIN TOGETHER – TRAIN RIGHT